eichemberger/another-validator/README.md

 | `assertIsValid` | Validates the card number and throws a ValidationError with specific error messages if it does not pass the validation rules. | `{cardNumber: string, provider?: CardProvider}`                   |
 | `validateExpiration` (static) | Validates the expiration date of a card.
 Throws a ValidationError if the expiration date is not valid. | `expiration: string`                                              |
 | `addRule` | Adds a custom validation rule. | `rule: (input: string) => boolean`, `message?: string` (optional) |

+If you are using TypeScript, you can use the `CardProvider` enum to specify the card provider

 Providers: